limeleaf-collective/website/content/podcast/_index.md

 +++
-title = "The Limeleaf Podcast" description = "Discussions on technology, privacy, ethics, and the worker-owned startup movement." sort_by = "date" template = "podcast.html" generate_feeds = true
+title = "The Limeleaf Podcast" description = "Discussions on technology, privacy, ethics, and the worker-owned startup movement from the founders of the Limeleaf Worker Collective co-op." sort_by = "date" template = "podcast.html" generate_feeds = true